omkar342/omkar342/README.md

 <p>
   <ul>
     <li><a href="https://github.com/omkar342/Blockchain-Using-TypeScript-" style="font-weight: bold;">Blockchain Using TypeScript</a> - This project aims to demonstrate how a blockchain works at a fundamental level by building a simple blockchain using TypeScript.
 It will show how blocks are connected to each other in the chain using hash values.</li>
     <li><a href="https://github.com/omkar342/EthSender" style="font-weight: bold;">EthSender</a> - A sleek ReactJS web app enabling easy MetaMask wallet integration.
-Effortlessly send Ethereum by specifying recipient's account and desired amount, streamlining secure cryptocurrency transactions.</li>
+Effortlessly send Ethereum by specifying the recipient's account and desired amount, streamlining secure cryptocurrency transactions.</li>
-    <li><a href="https://github.com/omkar342/blockchain-project2" style="font-weight: bold;">Ethsender (Smart Contract)</a> - This is a Smart Contract of sleek ReactJS web app enabling easy MetaMask wallet integration.
-Effortlessly send Ethereum by specifying recipient's account and desired amount, streamlining secure cryptocurrency transactions.</li>
+    <li><a href="https://github.com/omkar342/Ethsender-Smart-Contract" style="font-weight: bold;">Ethsender (Smart Contract)</a> - This is a Smart Contract of sleek ReactJS web app enabling easy MetaMask wallet integration.
+Effortlessly send Ethereum by specifying the recipient's account and desired amount, streamlining secure cryptocurrency transactions.</li>
     <li><a href="https://github.com/omkar342/Event-Organization-System" style="font-weight: bold;">Event-Organization-System</a> - This Solidity contract allows users to create events, buy tickets for events, and transfer tickets to other users.
 The contract uses the Ethereum Network (Test Network) to store and manage events and tickets.</li>
-    <li><a href="https://github.com/omkar342/Lottery-System" style="font-weight: bold;">Lottery-System</a> - It's a ethereum smart contract for creation of transparent and fair lottery system using Solidity.</li>
+    <li><a href="https://github.com/omkar342/Lottery-System" style="font-weight: bold;">Lottery-System</a> - It's a Ethereum smart contract for the creation of a transparent and fair lottery system using Solidity.</li>
   </ul>
 </p>

 <h3 align="left">Browser & VS-code Extensions:-</h3>
 <p>
   <ul>
-    <li><a href="https://github.com/omkar342/blockchain-project1" style="font-weight: bold;">News Tab</a> - A browser extension that brings global news to your new tab, helping you stay informed with news that interests you. [<a href="https://microsoftedge.microsoft.com/addons/detail/news-tab/anchgkkmjjfccdpcihekalfallhciohi">Live</a>]</li>
+    <li><a href="https://github.com/omkar342/New-s-Tab" style="font-weight: bold;">News Tab</a> - A browser extension that brings global news to your new tab, helping you stay informed with news that interests you. [<a href="https://microsoftedge.microsoft.com/addons/detail/news-tab/anchgkkmjjfccdpcihekalfallhciohi">Live</a>]</li>
     <li><a href="https://github.com/omkar342/Snippy" style="font-weight: bold;">Snippy</a> - This is a VS Code extension to get HTML & JavaScript snippet shortcuts.</li>
     <li><a href="https://github.com/omkar342/Copy_Selected_Text" style="font-weight: bold;">Copy Selected Text</a> - This is a VS Code extension project where you can copy selected text using this VS Code extension, using commands.</li>
   </ul>